iswilljr/config-env-file/README.md

 ## Why?

-If you have a config in a json format and you don't want to expose your config to the public, make a `.env` file by hand with the json file may take a while.
+If you have a config in a json format and you don't want to expose your config to the public, you can pass it to a `.env` file but make a `.env` file by hand with the json file may take a while.
 This command will generate a `.env` file for you.

 ## Install